kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

 Meson is a relatively modern build system written in Python.
 It works in conjunction with [Ninja](https://ninja-build.org) to build projects.
 It is known to be easier to use and faster in terms of build speed compared to CMake.

-I need to read the explanation of [Meson Build] (https://spack.readthedocs.io/en/latest/build_systems/mesonpackage.html)in Spack.
+I need to read the explanation of [Meson Build](https://spack.readthedocs.io/en/latest/build_systems/mesonpackage.html) in Spack.
 In the end, the options required for building SU2 are Meson arguments, and these can be applied using the meson_args function.
-I have written the code as f
+I have written the code as follow.

 ```python
     def meson_args(self):